Zeal8bit/Zeal-Playground/README.md

 Zeal Playground uses [CodeMirror](https://codemirror.net/) for it's text editor.

-## ASM80 Assembler
+## GNU Assembler

-Zeal Playground uses [ASM80](https://github.com/asm80/asm80-core) for its assembler.
+Zeal Playground uses GNU AS, LD, OBJCOPY for Z80 for its assembler.